Infographic: Over the next five years, the world’s greatest rivalry will duke it out for cinematic supremacy. Who will emerge victorious?

 Marvel and DC movies to stream now (if you just can't wait)

-DC & Marvel TV Shows on Netflix Australia
+DC and Marvel TV shows on Netflix Australia

 - Iron Man: Armoured Adventures

 - The Hulk

 - The Dark Knight